springernature/frontend-playbook/practices/graded-browser-support.md

 Our approach to browser support works by classifying all versions of all browsers into one of two levels:

 * **"Core"** is our universal support level.
 We serve all browsers at this level server-side rendered semantic HTML and minimal CSS.
 Essential user journey's must be accessible at this level.
-* **"Advanced"** is our support level for modern and/or [evergreen browsers](https://www.techopedia.com/definition/31094/evergreen-browser).
+* **"Enhanced"** is our support level for modern and/or [evergreen browsers](https://www.techopedia.com/definition/31094/evergreen-browser).
 As well as the Core HTML and CSS, we serve these browsers JavaScript and more advanced CSS, giving them a more interactive and visually pleasing product experience.
 Bugs at this level are addressed with high priority.

 ## Rationale